Chapter 27 BWV 90 Es reisset euch ein schrecklich Ende

-The text follows the pattern established in the opening aria of a rant against sinners and an assertion of the dangers in which they find themselves----God, in His fury, will extinguish even the light of His word----you depraved sinners have desecrated His house and made it a den of criminals.
-The music suggests a number of images, the trumpet of judgement day, the fury of the Lord and the sweeping of His arm eradicating not only His light but the very root and origin of the wickedness corrupting His house.
-This is a striking movement intending, as was the tenor aria, to strike fear in the heart but now also dramatically portraying both the power and the vehemence of an avenging Divinity.
+The text follows the pattern established in the opening aria of a rant against sinners and an assertion of the dangers in which they find themselves----God, in His fury, will extinguish even the light of His word----you depraved sinners have desecrated His house and made it a den of criminals!
+The music suggests a number of images, the trumpet of judgement day, the fury of the Lord and the sweeping of His arm, eradicating not only His light but the very root and origin of the wickedness corrupting His house.
+This is an arresting movement intending, as was the tenor aria, to strike fear in the heart but also dramatically portraying both the power and the vehemence of an avenging Divinity.

 The ritornello begins with all parts playing a fanfare-like figure in unison.
 This is not a device that Bach employed often but when he did use it, the result was striking e.g. the great harpsichord concerto in Dm and also that for three harpsichords in the same key.
 The effect is one of beginning as a single unit, thence blossoming into a flourishing declamation of import, significance or complexity; great oaks emerging from small acorns.